qooxdoo/qooxdoo/docs/desktop/widget/menu.md

 ## Description

 The Menu widget is used in combination with other widgets.
-The other widgets has an instance from the menu and it's shown by user interactions.
-Each item in a menu can get an command key, that is used to get keyboard support for the user.
+The other widgets has an instance from the menu, and it's shown by user interactions.
+Each item in a menu can get a command key, that is used to get keyboard support for the user.

 Here a some widgets that use a menu for user interaction: